Game-Dev-Project-D-A-Y/Ex3-SpaceShip/README.md

-# Ex3 - Game Development PREFABS & TRIGGERS
+# Ex3 - Game Development PREFABS & TRIGGERS :space_invader: :video_game: :space_invader: :video_game:

 ## A - Changing & Improving the lesson's game
 ### (Choose from 1-5 and add an original)